bcit-ci/CodeIgniter/user_guide_src/source/libraries/zip.rst

 	.. method:: read_dir($path[, $preserve_filepath = TRUE[, $root_path = NULL]])

-		:param string $path: path to directory
+		:param	string	$path: Path to directory
-		:param bool $preserve_filepath: whether to maintain the original path
+		:param	bool	$preserve_filepath: Whether to maintain the original path
-		:param string $root_path: part of the path to exclude from the archive directory
+		:param	string	$root_path: Part of the path to exclude from the archive directory
+		:returns:	TRUE on success, FALSE on failure
-		:returns: bool
+		:rtype:	bool

 		Permits you to compress a directory (and its contents) that already exists somewhere on your server.
 		Supply a path to the directory and the zip class will recursively read and recreate it as a Zip archive.